-Best third-party Apple Watch bands that won't break the bank
+Best Third-party Apple Watch Bands that Won't Break the Bank

 If you need a little more protection for your 42mm Apple Watch, then I highly recommend Supcase's Unicorn Beetle Pro, which is a rugged band and case combo.
 The rubber strap is firm and durable, and the case covers your watch face and body, protecting it from scratches and bumps.

-The case comes in black, blue, gold, red, and white.
+The case comes in black, blue, gold, red, and white and starts around $17.
 This is only available for the 42mm Apple Watch Series 2.

 More Apple Watch bands for less!